A support theorem for Hilbert schemes of planar curves: Introduction

 In this note a {\em curve} will always be {\em integral, complete, locally planar, and defined over $\CC$.}\footnote{This reflects a limitation of the authors rather than a certainty that the methods do not work in characteristic $p$.}

 Let $C$ be a curve of arithmetic genus $g$.
 The Hilbert scheme of points $C^{[d]}$ parameterizes length $d$ subschemes of $C$; it is complete, integral, $d$-dimensional, and l.c.i. \cite{AIK,BGS}.
 If $\pi: \mathcal{C} \to B$ is a family of curves, there is a relative Hilbert scheme $\pi^{[d]}:\mathcal{C}^{[d]} \to B$ with fibres $(\mathcal{C}^{[d]})_b = (\mathcal{C}_b)^{[d]}$.
-Planarity of the curves ensures the existence of families in which the total space of $\mathcal{C}^{[d]}$ is smooth \cite{S}; ultimately this is a consequence of the smoothness of Hilbert scheme of points on a surface.
-As the map $\pi^{[d]}: \mathcal{C}^{[d]} \to B $ is proper, the decomposition theorem of Beilinson, Bernstein, and Deligne \cite{BBD} applies and $\mathrm{R} \pi^{[d]}_* \CC$ decomposes as a direct sum of shifted intersection complexes associated to local systems on constructible subsets of the base.
+Planarity of the curves ensures the existence of families in which the total space of $\mathcal{C}^{[d]}$ is smooth (\cite{S}), see Theorem \ref{thm:smoothness} below; ultimately this is a consequence of the smoothness of Hilbert scheme of points on a surface.
+When $\mathcal{C}^{[d]}$ is smooth, the decomposition theorem of Beilinson, Bernstein and Deligne \cite{BBD} applied to the proper map $\pi^{[d]}: \mathcal{C}^{[d]} \to B $ asserts that $\mathrm{R} \pi^{[d]}_* \CC$ decomposes as a direct sum of shifted intersection complexes associated to local systems on constructible subsets of the base.

 Let $\widetilde{\pi}: \widetilde{\cC} \to \widetilde{B}$ denote the restriction of $\pi$ to the smooth locus.
 The Hilbert schemes of a smooth curve are its symmetric products, and in particular the map $\widetilde{\pi}^{[d]}$ is smooth.
 Thus the summand of $\mathrm{R} \pi^{[d]}_* \CC[d + \dim B]$ with support equal to $B$ is $\bigoplus \mathrm{IC}(B,\mathrm{R}^{d+i} \widetilde{\pi}^{[d]}_* \CC)[-i]$.
 As pointed out by Macdonald \cite{mcd}, the cohomology of the symmetric products is expressed in terms of the cohomology of the curves by the formula